-Today I have uploaded a relatively complete set of 7″ singles from Bologna’s Attack Punk record label.
+Today I have uploaded seven 7″ singles from Bologna’s Attack Punk record label and a 7″ single on the Toto record label.
 All the 7″ singles are in glorious red vinyl and quite aesthetically pleasing to the eye.
 The second release especially looks like the sleeve and booklet was screen printed in the same way as the first three Kill Your Pet Puppy fanzines, lots of clashing colours and text!

 All the bands on all these releases are no doubt committed to the causes that they are involved with.
 Myself not being able to read (the booklets and posters) or understand Italian and the other nationalities screamed out from some of the bands vocalists featured on these records I am unsure of what causes they are.
 Browsing through the pictures and the (small amount of) text that is written in the English language in all the booklets and posters that are an integral part of all these 7″ singles, it becomes obvious that the generic Crass / Discharge peace punk themes are common with most of these bands.
 That can not be a bad thing!